-The role of the Monitoring Officer is performed in-house by the Authority's Solicitor with a remaining nil-cost service level agreement with Hampshire County Council for any additional specialist legal support required.
-All such service level agreements are reviewed, and their performance monitored.
+The role of the Monitoring Officer is performed in-house by the Authority's Solicitor, with a service level agreement with Hampshire County Council for any additional legal support required (with any additional specialist external legal advice being obtained from time to time as required).
+All service level agreements are reviewed, and their performance monitored.